Derived category and ACM bundles of moduli space of vector bundles on a curve: Introduction

 \subsection{Embedding of derived category}

-Motivated by earlier results of Narasimhan, Fonarev-Kuznetsov, Belmans-Mukhopadhyay, we study the Fourier-Mukai transform $\Phi_{\cE} : \rD^{b}(X) \to \rD^{b}(\rM(r, L))$ with the kernel $\cE$.
+We study the Fourier-Mukai transform $\Phi_{\cE} : \rD^{b}(X) \to \rD^{b}(\rM(r, L))$ with the kernel $\cE$.
 Narasimhan proved that $\Phi_{\cE}$ is an embedding when $r = 2$ in \cite{Nar17, Nar18}, by studying the Hecke correspondence.
-Fonarev and Kuznetsov proved the same result for a general $X$ using different techniques (\cite{FK18}).
-Belmans and Mukhopadhyay extended Narasimhan's method and proved the embedding result for $d = 1$ and $g \ge r + 3$ in \cite{BM19}.
-In \cite{LM21}, by using a new method of wall-crossing of parabolic bundles, the embedding theorem was extended to any coprime pair $(r, d)$, but the genus bound $g \ge r + 3$ was not improved.
-In this paper, we lift the genus bound by employing the theory of derived categories of variation of GIT quotients, developed by Halpern-Leistner in \cite{HL15} and Ballard, Favero and Katzarkov in \cite{BFK19}.
+Fonarev and Kuznetsov proved the same result for a general $X$ using different techniques \cite{FK18}.
+Belmans and Mukhopadhyay extended Narasimhan's method and proved the embedding result for $r \ge 2$, $d = 1$ and $g \ge r + 3$ in \cite{BM19}.
+In this paper, we lift all the assumptions on the rank, degree and genus by employing birational geometry of moduli spaces of parabolic bundles, and the theory of derived categories of variation of GIT quotients, developed by Halpern-Leistner in \cite{HL15} and Ballard, Favero and Katzarkov in \cite{BFK19}.

 \begin{theoremletter} The functor $\Phi_{\cE} : \rD^{b}(X) \to \rD^{b}(\rM(r, L))$ is fully faithful. \end{theoremletter}